 Criminal Threats Involving Domestic Violence

-There are situations where a domestic violence charge might include allegations you made threats to cause serious injury or even kill your intimate partner.
+There are situations where a domestic violence charge might include allegations that you made threats to cause serious injury or even kill your intimate partner.
 It should be noted that physical contact is not required to be charged with PC 422 criminal threats in a domestic violence case.

-Further, you don't even have to be in the exact physical location as your intimate partner due to the fact criminal threats are frequently made over the phone, text messages, emails, or through other means of electronic communication.
+Further, you don't even have to be in the exact physical location as your intimate partner due to the fact that criminal threats are frequently made over the phone, text messages, emails, or through other means of electronic communication.

-If arrested for Penal Code 422 making criminal threats, you will most likely have a domestic violence restraining order issued against you.
+If arrested for Penal Code 422, making criminal threats, you will most likely have a domestic violence restraining order issued against you.
 The alleged victim could make an application for an emergency protective order and then later submit a petition to the criminal court for a total domestic violence restraining order.

 If you make threats of violence against your domestic partner, it could be enough for a Los Angeles criminal court judge to grant a complete restraining order.